ivcap-works/ivcap-cli/doc/ivcap_aspect_query.md

   -g, --get-if-one            if only one found, get it immediately -h, --help                  help for query
-      --include-content       if set, also include aspect's content in list --limit int             max number of records to be returned (default 10) --order-by string       feature to order list by (e.g. "created-at,status") --order-desc            if set, order in descending order -p, --page string           page cursor
+      --include-content       if set, also include aspect's content in list -l, --limit int             max number of records to be returned (default 10) --order-by string       feature to order list by (e.g. "created-at,status") --order-desc            if set, order in descending order -p, --page string           page cursor